Super Bowl programming on Nickelodeon: Nickelodeon Takes Over the Super Bowl (2004)

 Nickelodeon's first involvement with the National Football League was in 2004.
 In conjunction with CBS' then upcoming coverage of Super Bowl XXXVIII from Houston on February 1, 2004, CBS aired the hour long special Nickelodeon Takes Over the Super Bowl.
-Hosted by Brent Popolizio and Candace Bailey from U-Pick Live at the CBS Sports desk, Nickelodeon Takes Over the Super Bowl also featured appearances by CBS Sports reporter Bonnie Bernstein, Drake Bell and Josh Peck from Drake & Josh, Giovonnie Samuels and Jamie Lynn Spears from All That, Romeo Miller from Romeo!, Pick Boy, Cow (Tom Lamberth), and Garbagio from U-Pick Live, Harry Potter stars Rupert Grint and Emma Watson, CBS Sports analysts Marcus Allen, Boomer Esiason, Dan Marino, and Phil Simms, NFL superstars Michael Strahan and Warren Sapp alongside former Nickelodeon Guts host Mike O'Malley (then starring on the sitcom Yes, Dear, which aired on corporate sibling CBS) and finally, an on-stage performance of "My Mic" by Nick Cannon.
+Hosted by Brent Popolizio and Candace Bailey from U-Pick Live at the CBS Sports desk, Nickelodeon Takes Over the Super Bowl also featured appearances by CBS Sports reporter Bonnie Bernstein, Drake Bell and Josh Peck from Drake & Josh, Giovonnie Samuels and Jamie Lynn Spears from All That, Romeo Miller from Romeo!, Pick Boy, Cow (Tom Lamberth), and Garbagio from U-Pick Live, Harry Potter stars Rupert Grint and Emma Watson, CBS Sports analysts Marcus Allen, Boomer Esiason, Dan Marino, and Phil Simms, NFL superstars Michael Strahan and Warren Sapp alongside former Guts and Get the Picture host Mike O'Malley (then starring on the sitcom Yes, Dear, which aired on corporate sibling CBS) and finally, an on-stage performance of "My Mic" by Nick Cannon.

 Nickelodeon's All Access Pass to Super Bowl XLVIII (2014)

 For Super Bowl XLVIII in 2014, Nickelodeon produced a string of programming across its networks.
 This included a special edition of TeenNick Top 10, hosted by Nick Cannon and featuring an interview with then New York Giants wide receiver Victor Cruz, an episode of the animated series NFL Rush Zone that featured J. J. Watt of the Houston Texans and Vernon Davis of the San Francisco 49ers, and the Season 2 premiere of the NickMom series Take Me to Your Mother.
 On February 1, the day before the Super Bowl, Jeff Sutphen, in character as his superhero alter ego Pick Boy, hosted a half-hour special called Nickelodeon's All Access Pass to Super Bowl XLVIII.
-The special not only covered the activities that surrounding Super Bowl week in Times Square, but also featured exclusive player interviews as well an interview with the winner of the NFL Play 60 Super Bowl contest, Thomas Brown.
+The special not only covered the activities surrounding Super Bowl week in Times Square but also featured exclusive player interviews as well an interview with the winner of the NFL Play 60 Super Bowl contest, Thomas Brown.